Vivrish/ment/README.md

 For testing purposes each database has an in-memory copy (H2 Database).

 > [!NOTE]
-> See the cloud service architecture diagram and one service diagram for better visualisation
+> See the cloud service architecture diagram and one service diagram (docs or wiki) for better visualisation

 ## Microservices